Vinyl vs Wood Fence: 9 Defining Comparisons to Pick the Ideal Material

 3. Vinyl Requires Little Maintenance Upkeep

-On the other hand, wood fencing requires regular cleaning, staining, and wood panel replacement to keep it appealing.
+On the other hand, wood fencing requires regular cleaning, staining, and wood panel replacement to maintain its appearance.

 So, in the long run, the cost of maintaining wood is higher than the upfront cost of installing a vinyl fence.